 Tom Hanks famously said “There’s no crying in baseball,” but he’s never been at a game with a hot, tired, bored and hungry kid who’s in the middle of a grand slam-sized meltdown.
-While catching a game can be a daunting task with little ones in tow, we know that it can be done.
+While catching a game can be a daunting task with little ones in tow, we know for a fact that it can (and should!) be done.
 Here’s the scoop on maximizing your time, money and fun at Nationals Park as the Washington Nationals get in gear for their Major League Baseball season.

 Taking the Green Line Metro to the Navy Yard stop is your best bet, but be warned: trains will be packed shortly before and right after games, meaning your family will be getting up close and personal with thousands of other fans.
 Driving can be tricky thanks to limited parking and heavy traffic, but if you go to a Sunday game, free street parking is available in the neighborhoods just off South Capitol Street.
 Otherwise, expect to pay $15-$30 for parking in nearby lots.

 Kids love eating at sporting events, and fortunately, Nats Park has something for all tastes.
 To go along with the classic selections of hot dogs, ice cream and pizza, there are some special areas that likely will appeal to your youngsters.
 The Rookie stand (Section 143) offers junior-sized hot dogs, kid’s meals and PB&J sandwiches.
 You can get veggie tacos (Section 136), Korean fried chicken (Section 238), empanadas (Section 244), and lobster rolls (Section 140).
 There’s also a Gluten-Free Grill (located in Center Field Plaza) and a Kosher Grill (Section 145).
 Don’t forget, you can bring in outside items, as long as they are in clear, single-serve bags within a soft-sided cooler.

 Scoring Extra Perks

 The center field gates at Nationals Park open 2 ½ hours before the game starts, so if you get there early, it might be the best opportunity to snag a home run ball during batting practice.
 Folks get there early and line up along the outfield walls, however, so be quick and bring your glove.
 Fans must obtain a free voucher in order to participate in the autograph sessions, which happen every Sunday home game.
 Vouchers will be

 —Ayren Jackson-Cannady and Elliott Smith